russelljjarvis/GENN_On_Jetson/README.md

 # Jetson Knight Potjans
 A Basic Guide for configuring the Nvidia Jetson Nano for running the GENN Potjan et al cortical models developed by Knight et al.
-These steps ran surprisingly smoothly for me, but note, I deliberately worked from a freshjetpack install and I declined package updates, from my experience Jetson CUDA environments and dependencies can deteriate very rapidly if you try to install too many different packages and make too many environmnental changes.
+These steps ran surprisingly smoothly for me but note I deliberately worked from a fresh jetpack install and I declined package updates.
+From my experience Jetson CUDA environments and dependencies can deteriate very rapidly if you try to install various different packages and make too many environmnental changes.
+Its almost worth having a seperate SD card for different projects.

 ### Step 1.